avalcarcel9/Website/content/about/index.md

 <br>

 While an undergraduate at the University of Connecticut, I studied abroad in Granada, Spain.
-Queen Isabel said once, "Esta ciudad, que la tengo en mas que a mi vida" Roughly translated this means that Queen Isabel carries Granada in more than just her life.
+Queen Isabel said once, "Esta ciudad, que la tengo en mas que a mi vida."
+Roughly translated this means that Queen Isabel carries Granada in more than just her life.
 It is more poetic in Spanish but I couldn't have said it better myself.
 This is a picture of me in front of La Alhambra on a recent visit back to Granada in 2019.
-La Alhambra is a palace built by the Moors and conquered by the Catholics and is one of the most visited sites tourist attractions in all of Europe.
+La Alhambra is a palace built by the Moors and conquered by the Catholics and is one of the most visited tourist attractions in Europe.

 <center>![picture](/img/about/alhambra.jpg)</center>